Biden says Trump left him a ‘very generous’ letter in the Oval Office

 'I will not talk about it until I talk to him, but it was generous'

-President Biden told reporters Wednesday that former President Trump wrote him a "very generous" letter, which the former president left before departing the White House Wednesday morning
+President Biden told reporters Wednesday that former President Trump wrote him a "very generous" letter, which the former president left before departing the White House Wednesday morning.

 "The president wrote a very generous letter.
 I’m not going to talk about it because it was private, so I will not talk about it until I talk to him, but it was generous," Biden said, answering a question about the letter from a reporter.
 It was the only question Biden took from the press.